Ma-Raymond/Island-Generator/pathfinder/README.md

 ### Explanations

 - By extending the library, I am able to call method from this subproject in the island generator file.
 This is useful as I will need to utilize graphical algorithms such as Dijkstra's algorithm in the island generator, and as pathfinder is a dependency of the generator, this can be easily done.
+- The central city in the star network is shown as a golden vertex to better show the user which is the city which is the star network.

 ### Definition of Done